 Deciding to come to university is a big decision and we offer a wide range of courses across our faculties at both undergraduate and postgraduate level.
 Contact us for advice and guidance and to discuss your options on:

 Choosing the right course for your future development and/or career.

-Before you start with us we can advise you about the different sources of financial support which you may be entitled to (and can help you complete applications where necessary).
+Before you start with us, we can advise you about the different sources of financial support which you may be entitled to (and can help you complete application forms where necessary).
 Make an appointment with us to discuss:

 - Tuition fee loan

 - NHS funding for Nursing, Midwifery and Allied Health Professions degrees

 To ask a question or make an appointment with an Education Guidance Adviser please telephone (01902) 321032 or email email@example.com.
 Appointments are offered by phone, Zoom or Teams or in person at the George building.
 The Gateway is based in MG (The George) City Campus South on the corner of Wulfruna Street (WV1 1LY).

 The University runs regular events for people looking find out more about studying at Higher Education including events targeted specifically at mature learners.
 For more information on when the next event is running contact the Gateway Team or go to Virtual Events or Events.

 If you are applying for a full time undergraduate course (Bachelor degree, HND or Foundation degree) then you need to apply through UCAS at www.ucas.com (opens in new window) even if you are a mature student.
 If you are applying for part time study or for a postgraduate course (Masters, PG Diploma or PG Certificate) then you apply directly to the University by clicking on the ‘apply now’ button on the course page.
 If you need help with completing your application form then contact the Gateway.